sankerspace/MPCS/README.md

 MPC (Multipartner Communication)
 ---------------------------------
-Intro: N nodes have to communicate among them, therefore N nodes
+Intro: N nodes need to communicate with each other, therefore N nodes
 	have to arrange a communication cycle to exchange informations.
-	At every cycle(CommLists repeated) the N nodes communicates according their Commlists.
+	For every cycle N nodes have to communicate according to their Commlists(Every node has its own).
         (According to a CommList from node f, not all communications to the remaining N-1 nodes have to be defined, but at least one node)